Polka: United States

 Polka is popular in Milwaukee, Wisconsin, where the "Beer Barrel Polka" is played during the seventh-inning stretch and halftime of Milwaukee Brewers and Milwaukee Bucks games.
 Polka is also the official state dance of Wisconsin.

 The United States Polka Association is a non-profit organization based in Cleveland, Ohio.
 Cleveland is associated with North American "Slovenian-style polka", which is fast and features piano accordion, chromatic accordion, and/or diatonic button box accordion.
 North American "Dutchmen-style" features an oom-pah sound often with a tuba and banjo, and has roots in the American Midwest.

 "Conjunto-style" polkas have roots in northern Mexico and Texas, and are also called "Norteño".
 Traditional dances from this region reflect the influence of polka-dancing European immigrants from 1800s.
 In the 1980s and 1990s, several American bands began to combine polka with various rock styles (sometimes referred to as "punk polka"), "alternative polka".

 Comedy musician "Weird Al" Yankovic is a fan of polka, and on every album since 1984 (with the exception of Even Worse), Al has taken bits of famous songs and modified them to fit polka style.

 The Grammy Awards were first presented for polka in 1985.
-The first award went to Frankie Yankovic, known as "America's Polka King", for his 70 Years of Hits album on Cleveland International Records.
+The first award went to Frankie Yankovic (no relation to Al), known as "America's Polka King", for his 70 Years of Hits album on Cleveland International Records.
 Cleveland International Records had another polka Grammy winner with Brave Combo's Polkasonic in 1999.
 Other polka Grammy nominees included Frankie Yankovic's America's Favorites (1986), Songs of the Polka King Vol. I, Songs of the Polka King Vol. II (1997), and Brave Combo's Kick Ass Polkas (2000).
 Jimmy Sturr & His Orchestra is one of the most popular polka bands in America, having won 18 of the 24 awards for Grammy Award for Best Polka Album.